a-gram/audioneex/README.md

 ## Prerequisites

-The code has been extensively tested with the following dependencies
+The engine needs, and has been tested with, the following dependencies

 - Boost 1.66
 - FFTSS 3.0
+- Tokyo Cabinet
+- TagLib  (optional)
+- FFMpeg  (optional)

+and with the following tools

+- GCC 6/7, CLang 5, VC++ 14.1
 - CMake 3.11
 - Android NDK r16b+

-Optional (required by the examples)

-- Tokyo Cabinet
-- TagLib
-- FFMpeg

-However, it should also work with the following minimum requirements:
+However, it should also work with any other fully compliant C++11 compiler.
-Boost 1.55+, GCC 4.8+, VC 10+, CMake 3.5+, Android NDK 14b+
+The TagLib and FFMpeg can be replaced with something else but you will need to make changes to the code.
+The Tokyo Cabinet data store can also be changed with some other database but that will require writing the drivers for the engine to use it.

 ## How to build on Linux and Windows